-Opened in 1974, the building includes a range of excellent facilities, including generous studio space, galleries, classrooms, well–equipped laboratories, a 150-seat lecture hall, conference and seminar rooms, faculty and administrative offices and extensive workshops arranged around a central courtyard.
+Opened in 1974, the Art and Architecture Building includes a range of excellent facilities, including generous studio space, galleries, classrooms, well–equipped laboratories, a 150-seat lecture hall, conference and seminar rooms, faculty and administrative offices and extensive workshops arranged around a central courtyard.
 The design studio, three-fourths of an acre in area, is the largest in the country.
 The building conforms to all barrier-free design regulations, and handicap parking is available.
 Computer access is widely available and distributed throughout the building.

 Located on the third floor, the architecture/planning studio offers 30,000 square feet of continuous workspace and is the largest academic studio in the world.
 The large, open plan is configured with modular workplaces for each student electing a studio course.
 All tables and storage units are movable in order to permit easy adaptation to a variety of class sizes, projects, and methods of instruction.
 Seminar rooms and flexible design review spaces are located at each end of the studio.